-All indicators in the area of Political Independence score a high risk, with the highest one being the state regulation of resources and support to media sector.
+All indicators but one in the area of Political Independence score a high risk, with the highest one being the state regulation of resources and support to media sector.

-Political control over media outlets scores a high risk (75%).
+Political independence of media scores medium risk (63%).
 The Media Act sets out conflict of interest provisions regarding who can provide linear media services, which includes provisions restricting political parties and politicians from providing these media services.
-However, politicians and political parties exert direct and indirect influence and control over media via proxies, straw men and oligarchs.
-In practice, therefore, political control over media in Hungary is common.
+However, politicians and political parties exert direct and indirect influence and control over media via proxies, straw men and oligarchs.35 In practice, therefore, political control over media in Hungary is common.
 Political elites typically exert control over broadcasting through ownership and economic levers (taxation policies and advertising revenues).
-At present, the current Fidesz government has a dominant footing over the commercial TV and radio markets, primarily through a network of indirect ownership among a group of Fidesz-linked business moguls and oligarchs.
+At present, the current Fidesz-government has a dominant footing over the commercial TV and radio markets, primarily through a network of indirect ownership among a group of Fidesz-linked business moguls and oligarchs.
 As with the broadcast media, newspapers are also subject to a high level of political control, often through ownership ties as well as via state advertising revenues.
-As with the media market as a whole, the print market is highly polarized along political party lines.
-In more recent years, the print market has been undergoing extensive changes, due to steady declines in revenues, a series of mergers and acquisitions, and the launch of new outlets established by Fidesz-linked companies.
-Since 2010, government-linked business affiliates have acquired or launched new print titles, despite declining revenues across the print sector.
+As with the media market as a whole, the print market is highly polarised along political party lines.
+In more recent years, the print market has been undergoing extensive changes, due to steady declines in revenues, a series of mergers and acquisitions, and the launch of new outlets established by Fidesz-linked companies resulting in a situation where the countryside is served by regional print newspapers all owned by businessmen with close ties to the government36.
+In recent years historical newspapers have been closed (e.g. Nepszabadsag in 2016).
+On the other hand, since 2010, government-linked business affiliates have acquired or launched new print titles, despite declining revenues across the print sector.

 The indicator on Editorial autonomy is at high 88% of risk.
-Hungary's media market in practice is highly polarized along political-party lines.
+Hungary's media market in practice is highly polarised along political-party lines.
 TV and radio stations on the national, regional and local levels are typically aligned with either right or left politics and reflect these viewpoints.

-Media and democratic electoral process indicator also scores a high risk (75%).
-The Media Act specifies that PSM channels and services should provide fair, balanced and impartial representation of political viewpoints in news and informative programmes.
-In practice, since the public service media system was restructured in 2010, the public media content has been marked by a demonstrable pro-Government bias.
+Media and democratic electoral process indicator also scores a high risk (79%).
+The Media Act specifies that PSM channels and services should provide fair, balanced and impartial representation of political viewpoints in news and informative programmes.37 In practice, since the public service media system was restructured in 2010, the public media content has been marked by a demonstrable pro-Government bias.
 According to monitoring data by the media regulator (NMHH), Fidesz MPs and government officials are granted a majority of airtime on PSM channels compared to other parties/party officials.
-An analysis of 2011-2013 data show that of the two public TV channels measured, (M1 and DUNA), the government, Fidesz, and its coalition partner KNDP officials were given 81% of speaking time compared to 15% for other parties combined (MSZP, LMP and Jobbik).
-LMP and Jobbik).
+An analysis of 2011-2013 data show that of the two public TV channels measured, (M1 and DUNA), the government, Fidesz, and its coalition partner KNDP officials were given 81% of speaking time compared to 15% for other parties combined (MSZP, LMP and Jobbik).38